 As a leader you need to make sure you are keeping your eyes on the horizon and preparing and planning for all possibilities.
-The Hogan Development survey shows us that some leaders when under pressure will focus inward and avoid the bigger picture, micromanaging projects and people and worrying about day to day tasks to avoid having to confront the difficult bigger picture.
+The Hogan Development survey (sample report here) shows us that some leaders when under pressure will focus inward and avoid the bigger picture, micromanaging projects and people and worrying about day to day tasks to avoid having to confront the difficult bigger picture.
 Don’t fall into this trap, with no clear indication of what could be coming down the line this could be catastrophic should you be blindsided by an outcome you hadn’t considered or planned for.
 Trust in your employees to do their jobs and deliver your business and allow yourself time to plan, prepare and avoid pitfalls that may be lurking round the next parliament vote or amendment.

 Leaving the EU will have a major impact for many UK employers especially those employing high numbers of EU nationals.
 Potential limitations on migration could mean the end of the steady stream of low cost unskilled labour from the continent that many organisations have taken for granted until now.
 With current UK unemployment rates at a record low since WWII filling those roles with home-grown staff may be more difficult than you think.
 So workforce planning will be vital.
 The CIPD have released a Brexit workforce planning guide which can help you to get started here: